Tw1ddle/MarkovNameGenerator/README.md

 WORK IN PROGRESS

-Procedural name generation demo.
-Showcases procedural name generation by the [markov-namegen haxelib](http://lib.haxe.org/p/markov-namegen).
+Procedural name generator.
+Demos procedural name generation by the [markov-namegen haxelib](http://lib.haxe.org/p/markov-namegen).

 ## Features ##
+* Dozens of preset datasets and a custom option.
-* Configurable training dataset, order and prior model parameters.
+* Order and prior model parameters.
 * Filter results by length, start, end and content.
 * Sort results by Damarau-Levenshtein distance to your preferred result.
 * Visualization of the training dataset and generated names in a trie.